gideondk/Raiku/README.md

 **Currently available in the client:**

 * Writing low-level protobuf style read-write objects through a RaikuClient;
-* Doing this non-blocking through multiple actors, handled by a single supervisor;
+* Doing this non-blocking through multiple sockets, handled by a single actor;
 * Writing, fetching and deleting single or multiple objects at once;
 * Querying items on 2i, based on binary or integral indexes (ranges also supported);
 * Sequencing and continuing multiple operations using monad transformers (ValidatedFuture, ValidatedFutureIO);
 * Reactive Map/Reduce functionality;
-* Auto-reconnecting client;
+* Auto-Reconnecting client with retrier functionality;
 * Naive Reactive bucket for reactive data flows.

 **The following is currently missing in the client, but will be added soon:**